 In general, Cavachon owners report having an easy experience with training their dogs.
 The dogs are very eager to please their owners and have good attention spans.
 The only difficulty might be in initially house-training a puppy Cavachon.

 All this means is that it is important to begin right away and have plenty of patience.
-Cavachons respond very well to positive feedback, so be sure to reward them when they do something right, and be understanding if they have an accident now and then.
-Remember, they want to please their owners, so its just a matter of taking the time to show them what to do.
+Cavachons respond very well to positive feedback.
+So be sure to reward them when they do something right.
+In addition, be understanding if they have an accident every now and then.

 Living With a Cavachon

 Once trained, life with a Cavachon is full of rewarding moments.
-Overall, they are a quiet breed.
-You shouldn’t need to worry about them barking in the middle of the night, or chasing after postmen.
+Overall, they are a quiet and docile dog breed.
+You shouldn’t need to worry about them barking at the slightest sound in the middle of the night.
+They won’t chase after postmen, either.

 Instead, they are happy and friendly, calm and sensible.
-Cavachons won’t run around the house causing mayhem, but rather will look for any opportunity to sit on your lap for a good cuddle.
+Cavachons won’t run around the house and cause mayhem (we’re looking at you, Huskies), but rather will look for any opportunity to sit on your lap for a good cuddle.

-As such, they are great pets for families with children.
+As such, they are great pets for families with older children.
 There’s not a single aggressive bone in the Cavachon’s body, and it is sure to get along well with children.
+Just make sure the kids are old enough to respect these small dogs.

-This friendliness carries over to other animals as well.
+This friendliness carries over to other pets as well.
 Cavachons live well with other dogs or cats.
 To them, another pet is just one more opportunity to make another friend!

 Lastly, Cavachons are a good option for people who suffer from pet allergies.
 While no dog is actually 100% hypo-allergenic, a Cavachon comes pretty close.
-So, if pet allergies have been standing in the way between you and a fuzzy canine friend, it is worth looking into seeing how you respond to a Cavachon.
-Who knows, you might finally find your match!
+Here’s a list of all low-shedding hypoallergenic dogs: check out this guide.

 You might have noticed that 10-20 pounds is a considerable range of weight for such a small dog.
 While closer to ten pounds will be more average, there is a tendency to spoil Cavachons.
 Understandably so, they are so adorable after all.
 How could you ever say ‘no’ to them?